 [10:26] – Brain can maintain concentration for 90 minutes

 [11:06] – Step 4 – Plan your work week in advance

 [12:06] – Knock out the most important during your most productive time (mornings for most)

 [13:27] – Saying “No” based on the week’s workload mapped out completely

 About Host Jen McFarland

-Today, she is the founder of Women Conquer Business, a boutique consulting firm dedicated to helping women, people of color, and the LGBTQ+ community build sustainable businesses.
+Today, she is the founder of Women Conquer Business, a boutique consulting firm dedicated to helping people build sustainable businesses.
 She’s a frequent guest speaker and trainer.
-You can find her online by listening to her weekly podcast, Women Conquer Business, or at womenconquerbiz.com.
+You can find her online by listening to her weekly entrepreneur podcast, Women Conquer Business, or at womenconquerbiz.com.

 If growing your business feels like rocket science, let’s fix that with these free business resources.